mcginleyireland/irishbaking.github.io/_posts/2021-01-31-blueberry-crumbe-for-one.md

 ---
-I think in lockdown the hardest thing is to share your baking.
-So here is a recipe for just one.
-Blueberry Crubmble.
+I think in lockdown the hardest thing to do is to share your baking.
+Which means you eat all of the cake yourself.
+So, here is a recipe for just one.
+Blueberry Crumble.
 Hope you enjoy.

 ![Cake](https://irishbaking.ie/images/Deserts_For_One/Blueberry_Crumble/Image_3.jpg)